nagaraj-real/localaipilot-api/README.md

 #### 🌐 Remote models (Container Mode)

-Remote models require API keys which can be configured in the docker compose file.
+Remote models require API keys which can be configured in the Docker Compose file.

 Supports the models of gemini, cohere, openai LLM providers.